 With the success of the very distinctive origami-like ”MAKE” series earphones yielding 847 different tuning combinations, Final steps up with research results and their own tuning to create the latest ”B series”.

 3 new models B1, B2, and B3 arrive, with hefty metal injection molded housings flourished by premium CVD coatings promising good durability and feeling luxurious on hand.
-The model B2 excitingly features an unusual 41Ω impedance with its single BA design, while B1 and B3 sports the famed ”kei” cable and more drivers.
+The model B2 excitingly features an unusual 41Ω impedance with its single BA design, while B1 and B3 sport the famed ”kei” cable and more drivers.

 It makes me curious to see what Final chooses as their own solution for single BA, hybrid, and dual BA designs amongst the 847 possibilities.
 We will examine all 3 new products in-depth and discover what they offer!

 B1 > B3 > B2

 Quite confusingly the B series aren’t positioned following the numbering hierarchy but the order of development.
 B1 is the most expensive item followed by B3, down the queue is B2 the most affordable design.

 The top model in class – B1 has a beautiful mirror-polished rose gold housing that feels very luxurious, while the second-best B3 comes in a matte silver frost finish and the same ”Kei” cable.

 B2 comes in a similar finish to B3 in a different color without the premium cabling.
 However, you will find a more budget-friendly price tag and a different sound design concept.
 Let’s look into the design of the B series earphones one by one.